 What is a chest X-ray?

-A chest X-ray is a test that uses a small amount of radiation to create an image of the structures within the chest, including the heart, lungs, blood vessels and bones.
-During an X-ray, a focused beam of radiation is passed through your body, and a black-and-white image is recorded on special film or a computer.
-The X-ray image that is created looks like a negative from a black and white photograph.
+A chest X-ray is a test that uses a small amount of radiation to create an image of the structures within your chest, including your heart, lungs, blood vessels and bones.
+During an X-ray, a focused beam of radiation is passed through your body and a black-and-white image is recorded on special film or a computer.
+The X-ray image that is created looks like a negative from a black-and-white photograph.

-X-rays work because the body's tissues vary in density (thickness).
-Each tissue allows a different amount of radiation to pass through and expose the X-ray-sensitive film, which results in a shadow image of the organ.
-Bones, for example, are very dense, and most of the radiation is prevented from passing through to the film.
-As a result, bones appear white on an X-ray.
-Tissues that are less dense –– such as the lungs, which are filled with air–– allow more of the X-rays to pass through to the film and appear on the image in shades of gray.
+X-rays work because your body's tissues vary in density (thickness).
+Each tissue allows a different amount of radiation to pass through and expose the X-ray-sensitive detectors, which results in a shadow image of your organs.
+Your bones, for example, are very dense, and most of the radiation is prevented from passing through to the detector.
+As a result, your bones appear white on an X-ray.
+Tissues that are less dense –– such as your lungs –– allow more of the X-rays to pass through to the detector and appear on the image in shades of gray.

 Why is a chest X-ray used?

 A chest X-ray may be used to help diagnose and plan treatment for various conditions, including: